bengordonfraser/cloudtools/README.md

 ****
 #### Setup

-Create or select a GCP service account with an appropriate role granted for access to GCP resources as you see fit.
+Create a GCP service account with an appropriate role granted for access to GCP resources as you see fit.
 Save the credential `.json`

 Create an IAM user in AWS with an appropriate role granted for access to AWS resources as you see fit.
 Record the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY.
 Use these to create a script file '<your-script-name>.sh' copying the example below.